 - All requests requiring written approval should be submitted to ihl(at)ihlservices.com and will be reviewed within one business day.

-For Distributed Licenses, if applicable, the research can be shared with prospective customers and potential institutional investors.
-It cannot be shared with partners or other vendors who should be purchasing their own licenses.
+For Distributed Licenses, if applicable, the research can be shared with prospective customers, investors.
+It cannot be shared with partners or other technology vendors who should be purchasing their own licenses.

 For any questions regarding this policy, please contact us at 1-888-IHL-6777 (North America) +1.615.591.2955 (International) or email us at ihl(at)ihlservices.com.